robocode-dev/tank-royale/schema/README.md

 - observers
 - controllers

-The and sequence diagrams the communication is provided [here](./schemas/README.md)
+The and sequence diagrams the game communication is provided [here](schemas/game/README.md)

 ## Intention and purpose of the protocol